1758 - Austrian invasion of Saxony

 On October 13

-- Kannacher was sent to Dresden with 3 bns and 200 hussars to bring back flour.
+- Major-General von Kannacher marched from Bautzen with 3 bns (Münchow Fusiliers, I./Bülow Fusiliers) and 200 hussars to bring back flour from Dresden.
 Once he would get these supplies, Frederick planned to cross the Löbau during the night at Gröditz, pushing back the Austrian Corps of Durlach and to encamp at Schöps on the Austrian right flank.
 To reconnoitre the area, Frederick went personally to Weissenberg escorted by Forcade Infantry.
 He then decided to make this manoeuvre during the night of October 14 to 15.

 - Daun planted a new battery in front of his centre.
 Then at nightfall, the entire Austrian Army started advancing in several columns towards Frederick's position.